MrRichardWhite/Calisthenics-Logger-iOS/Calisthenics Logger Notes/Protocoll.md

 		- changed `Workouts` to `Logger` (and changed `dumbbell` to `pencil icon`)
 	- 29.9.2023, evening
 		- implemented `Alerts` from `NewExercise` for `Login` and `Registration`

+7. `Main`
+	- 30.9.2023, morning
+		- created `View` and `ViewModel` files for `Account` and transferred relevant code
+		- `userId` is now exclusively passed inside `AccountView`, i.e. part for `// Get current user id` is commented out or deleted